-Did you really have a bad day or did you have a bad 10-20 minutes where you allowed your thoughts to run undisciplined in your mind… and then milked it for the rest of the day?
+Did you really have a bad day or did you have a bad 10-20 minutes where you allowed your thoughts to run undisciplined all over your mind… and then milked it for the rest of the day?
 Disappointment is the gap that exists between expectation and reality.
-Whether the cause was intentional or not, we get it – it still hurts.
-Disappointments are inevitable; but discouragement is a choice.
+Whether the cause was intentional or not, it still hurts.
+Disappointments are inevitable, but discouragement is a choice.
+Conscious leaders know that the sooner they face the uncomfortable truth, the faster growth can begin.
+Let the past prepare you, not define you.
+You are worthy of choosing who you want to be in this moment.

 We have all felt hurt or betrayed by a colleague, friend or family member at some point.
 Whether your hurt was yesterday, last year or a decade ago, are you still carrying it around with you?
 You can never be free of bitterness as long as you continue to think unforgiving thoughts.
 How can you be happy in this moment if you continue to choose to be angry and resentful?
 Thoughts of bitterness cannot create joy.
 No matter how justified you feel you are, no matter what “they” did, if you insist on holding on to the past, then you will never be free.
 Forgiving yourself and others releases you from the prison of the past.